Dr. Michael May (FRCS) — Updated on April 12, 2023

 All of these products and tools can damage your hair and cause hair to fall out even after a hair transplant.
 So try to minimise their use as much as you possibly can.

-12. You’re going through the menopause
+12. You’re going through menopause

 Most women will notice any hair loss stopping after 6 months, but if you notice a bald spot on your crown or a widening part, you might want to go to your GP to check that it’s not female pattern hair loss.

-13. You have a health condition
+13. You have a health condition that causes hair loss

 If you’re experiencing hair loss, it could be a signal of one of these conditions, so it’s always best to consult your GP whenever you notice a change in your hair.

-Most of these conditions cause non-genetic hair loss, which means that the hair loss can often be treated quickly and effectively by managing the condition first.
+Most of these conditions cause non-genetic hair loss, which means that hair loss can often be treated quickly and effectively by managing the condition first.

 Smoking causes oxidative stress and reduced blood flow which can make your hair extremely sensitive and prone to falling out [14].
 Smoking can also make your hair go grey quicker, and feel more brittle [15-16].
+Find out if vaping can cause hair loss.

-15. You have a hair pulling disorder
+15. You have a hair-pulling disorder

 Disorders like trichotillomania are mental health conditions that can give you the urge to pull your hair out, which can lead to bald patches and issues in your hair’s ability to regrow.